manunggal/LMS-Project/README.md

 This is a fourth assignment of Python class from data science course at [Pacmann](https://pacmann.io/).
 It is arranged to illustrate the functionality of python with MySQL database.
 LMS stands for Library Management Project, this app is designed to manage the administration of a suppose to be a library at Pacmann.
 Basic functionality covers adding new books into the collection, searching for books, adding new users and viewing books status.

 ## Requirements
 The required package is listed in ```requirements.txt```.
-Along with the general practice of setting up local environemnt, those packages need to be installed prior to the utilization of this app.
+Along with the general best practice of setting up local environemnt, those packages need to be installed prior to the utilization of this app.

+The virtual environment or ```venv``` can be set up within your local working directory using  ```python -m venv LMS-Project``` command.
+This command will create a new directory called ```LMS-Project``` that will contain the virtual environment.
+Afterwards it can be activated by ```./Scripts/activate```.

 ```